MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/3-create-market-research-agent.md

+# Exercise 1, Task 1: Use Copilot Studio to create a Market Research Agent
+---
 Relecloud is preparing to launch WorkSmart 360 in the commercial office market.
 It’s critical that Relecloud’s Marketing department understand the competitive landscape, customer preferences, and emerging trends to inform the campaign.
 Your first step is to build a Market Research Agent that can aggregate this information from web sources, social media, and research reports.

 This agent should be product agnostic.
 Relecloud recently implemented Microsoft 365 Copilot, so you plan to use it for researching WorkSmart 360.
 But moving forward, the Marketing team plans to use it for any number of the company’s products.